-Countdown to tax time: What you need to do 4 weeks from 30th June – review income accounts
+Countdown to tax time: 4 weeks from 30 June — review income accounts

-- What you are looking for is that the only items that are really income and that you are prepared to pay tax on are included as income.
+The aim here is to make sure that items that really are income, and you’re prepared to pay tax on, are included as income.

 Review the business’s main source of income

 - Review the account(s) that you code your business’ main source of income.

 - The only items that should be coded here is business income.

 - If there are other deposits that are not business income (eg tax refunds, GST refunds, capital introduced by yourself) they should be re-allocated to the correct account.
 If you’re not sure of items, you should reallocate to a SUSPENSE account to identify easier at the end of the year

 - Make sure the correct GST codes are on the transactions.